Regular propagators of bilinear quantum systems: Introduction

-Ball, Marsden, and Slemrod proved the general result \begin{theorem}[Theorem 3.6 in \cite{BMS}] Let $\X$ be an infinite dimensional Banach space, $A$ generates a $C^0$ semi-group of bounded linear operators on $\X$ and $B$ be a bounded linear operator on $\X$.
-Then for any $T\geq 0$, the input-output mapping $u\mapsto \Upsilon^u_{T,0}$ admits a unique continuous extension to the set of integrable functions on $[0,T]$ endowed with the $L^1$ topology, and the attainable set
+This is the underlying idea of the proof of the following result by Ball, Marsden, and Slemrod. \begin{unumberedtheorem}[Theorem 3.6 in \cite{BMS}] Let $\X$ be an infinite dimensional Banach space, $A$ generate a $C^0$ semigroup of bounded linear operators on $\X$, and $B$ be a bounded linear operator on $\X$.
+Then for any $T\geq 0$, the input-output mapping $u\mapsto \Upsilon^u_{T}$ admits a unique continuous extension to $L^{1}([0,T],\R)$ and the attainable set